 (b) list of the sources you will use for the paper.
 The list of sources should include sources from the class syllabus (required and optional reading) as well as three scholarly sources not on the syllabus.
 Please read the guidelines on the selection of scholarly sources.

-(3) March 22 by 9 am: paper is due through e-mail to ude.yelekrebnull@jekalb.
+(4) March 16 by midnight: paper is due online, please submit a paper copy of the exam by 1pm on March 17.
 No extensions will be granted, and no late papers will be accepted.
-Please also submit one electronic copy submitted via bSpace in the following format: FIRSTNAME-LASTNAME-103.doc.
+Please submit one electronic copy submitted via bSpace in the following format: FIRSTNAME-LASTNAME-103.doc and one paper copy to the box outside 203A South Hall or to one of us in person before this time.
 Please read the guidelines very carefully for instructions for turning in your paper.

 Choose ONE example, either from Blanning’s list or from other seventeenth- or eighteenth-century developments mentioned in the class, and argue how the cultural phenomena came about.
 Consider key technologies, people, places and social institutions that might have been critical to the cultural phenomena.
 Finally, argue about the significance of the cultural phenomena you have chosen to the history of information: Does the story that you have outlined support a technologically deterministic history of information?

-- A great essay will address all of the sub-questions outlined in (a), (b), or (c) and have a central argument/thesis.
+- A great essay will address all of the sub-questions outline in (a) or (b) and have a central argument/thesis.

-- Select only one cultural phenomena (if doing essay a) or one argument (if doing essay b) or two points of view in dialogue with each other (if doing essay c).
+- Select only one cultural phenomena (if doing essay a) or one standard (if doing essay b).
 Essays should narrow down the topic of their paper to something that can appropriately be covered in a 2000 word essay.
 Whatever choices you make to narrow down your topic should be explained to the reader in the essay.

 - The essays should include thoughtful analysis of all of the relevant readings in the class.
 If you make an argument that addresses a topic that is mentioned in a reading and you don’t mention that reading, we will wonder why not.